40 Scotland Facts and Trivia Questions

-Scotland is a country full of myths, legends and mountains.
-The home of Harry Potter, Nessie and those caterwauling bagpipes.
-It is full of history, tall mountains and inventors.
+Scotland is a country full of myths, legends, and mountains.
+It is the home of Harry Potter, Nessie, and those caterwauling bagpipes.
+It is also full of history, tall mountains, and inventors.

 You may also like our Scotland Trivia Quiz.